lynxgav/COVID19-vaccination/README.md

 ### Mathematica

-To perform the analysis change the directories in the notebook ```XXXXXXX.nb``` such that *Mathematica* finds all necessary files and run the code sequentially from the start until the end.
+To perform the analyses change the directories in the notebook ```XXXXXXX.nb``` such that *Mathematica* finds all necessary files and run the code sequentially from the start until the end.

 Depending on the number of parameter samples, complexity of the scenarios, etc the time of computation for the ```XXXXXXX.nb``` notebook is not clearly determined.
+Most computations run very fast, Re calculation can take up to few hours depending on the number samples used.

 ***Warning***  : The ```XXXXXXX.nb``` notebook is very RAM hungry and can cause *Mathematica* to crash.
 It is advised to store the results, clear the definitions and import the results to prevent this from happening.
 This is already implemented in the code.